-Staff are available to help with registration and other available services Monday to Sunday from 7 am to 6 pm.
+Staff is available to help with registration and other available services Monday to Sunday from 7 am to 6 pm.
 Emails are answered within one business hour.

 Top 10 Reasons to Register for a Course with Victoria First Aid

 Finding a great first aid provider can be a difficult task.
-Here’s the top ten reasons why you should register with Victoria First Aid:
+Here are the top ten reasons why you should register with Victoria First Aid:

-- Instructors are professional, experienced, knowledgeable and provide an interactive learning experience
+- Instructors are professional, experienced, and knowledgeable and provide an interactive learning experience

-- The training centre is centrally located with lots of available free parking
+- The training center is centrally located with lots of available free parking

 - Plenty of amenities are located nearby the classroom including great restaurants for breaks